thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Example:** A query for "Section 230 Communications Decency Act" benefits from sparse models preserving exact token structure, which dense models may smooth over.

 **Intuition:** Think of it like a document’s highlight reel—showing only the terms that matter most, ignoring the rest.

+**When to use:** Use sparse embeddings in domains where precision and keyword overlap are critical—legal, search engine tuning, regulatory compliance.

 ### 🎯 Multi-vector Embeddings (Late Interaction)
 **What it does:** Uses multiple sub-vectors per document and query for finer-grained matching.